High School Student FAQs

-The middle 50% of last year’s admitted class scored between 1380-1520 on the SAT Evidence-Based Reading and Writing (EBRW) and Math Sections.
-The ACT middle 50% range was between 31-34.
-These scores are important, but are secondary to the applicant’s high school transcript.
+For the 2020–2021, 2021–2022, and 2022–2023 admission cycles, Vassar will not require students to submit SAT or ACT.
+The middle 50% of last year’s admitted class scored between 1400–1520 on the SAT Evidence-Based Reading and Writing (EBRW) and Math Sections.
+The ACT middle 50% range was between 32–34.
+If a student chooses to submit their SAT and/or ACT scores, they will be considered but are secondary to the applicant’s high school transcript.
 Remember, we look at your application as a whole, and not just one particular element.

-Yes, we will take your highest combined test scores, so if you have taken the SAT or the ACT multiple times, we will combine your strongest scores on each section.
+Yes, should you choose to submit your scores, we will take your highest combined test scores.
+So, if you have taken the SAT or the ACT multiple times, we will combine your strongest scores on each section.
 Likewise, if you have taken both the SAT and the ACT, we will take whichever scores are higher.

 For candidates who elect the Early Decision Round I (November 15) deadline, the November sitting for the SAT and October sitting for the ACT are the latest allowed.

 For those who elect the Early Decision Round II (January 1) deadline, the December sittings for the SAT and the ACT are the latest allowed.